The Safest and Most Dangerous Places in Utah: Crime Maps and Statistics

 Is Utah Safe?

-The C- grade indicates that the rate of crime is slightly higher than that of the average US state.
-Utah ranks in the 35th percentile for safety, meaning it is safer than 35% of states but less safe than 65%.
-This analysis applies only to Utah's official city boundaries.
+The C- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US state, where Utah's combined rate is slightly higher than the norm.
+Utah sits in the 35th percentile, ahead of 35% of states and behind 65%.
+The grade covers only Utah's official city boundaries.
 See the table below for nearby states.

-The crime rate in Utah is 35.58 per 1,000 residents in the typical year.
-Utah Residents generally consider the northeast part of the state to be the safest.
-Your chance of being a victim of crime in Utah varies by city - ranging from 1 in 18 in the north cities to 1 in 45 in the northeast.
+The overall crime rate in Utah is 35.58 per 1,000 residents in a typical year.
+Residents generally consider the northeast part of the state the safest.
+Your chance of being a victim ranges from 1 in 18 in the north cities to 1 in 45 in the northeast.

 The Cost of Crime™ in Utah